jdittrich/userNeedResearchBook/text/allURBook.md

 5. cover the wall with the paper from paper rolls (thus you can remove the analysis, roll up the paper and archive it and you could remove it from the wall temporarily)

 **Creating groups**: during analysis you will stick your printed notes on the widths of paper using removable tape, crepe tape or spray glue – something sticky but non-permanent, so you can move the notes around in order to gradually improve the structure.
+\

 **Group titles/Themes**: Write your group titles on notes of determined colors, which are different from the color of the actual data points.
 If you print your data points on white paper you could use yellow sticky notes for group titles and pink ones for titles of a group of groups.

 ## Develop a first Structure  {#firstStructure}

 After you annotated your data you can start to structure the it.
-Structuring the data means suggesting principles behind the data, naming these principles and decide which data falls under which principle.
+Structuring the data means suggesting themes behind the data, naming these themes  and decide which data falls under which theme.

 You don't use all your data yet.
 Start with what you find useful when skimming through it or use just the data of two participants for now.